LongxingTan/Machine-learning-interview/01_leetcode/99_SQL/README.md

 ## 常见问题
 - What is the difference between union and union all? where and having?
-- Question 1: List out the top 3 names of the users who have the most purchase amount on '2018-01-01'
+- List out the top 3 names of the users who have the most purchase amount on '2018-01-01'
-- Question 2: Sort the table by timestamp for each user.
+- Sort the table by timestamp for each user.
 Create a new column named "cum amount" which calculates the cumulative amount of a certain user of purchase on the same day.
-- Question 3: For each day, calculate the growth rate of purchase amount compared to the previous day. if no result for a previous day, show 'Null'.
+- For each day, calculate the growth rate of purchase amount compared to the previous day. if no result for a previous day, show 'Null'.
-- Question 4: For each day, calculate a 30day rolling average purchase amount.
+- For each day, calculate a 30day rolling average purchase amount.
-- Question: what was the friend request acceptance rate for requests sent out on 2018-01-01?
+- What was the friend request acceptance rate for requests sent out on 2018-01-01?

 ## 实际